TanvirArjel/SolidPrinciples/InterfaceSegregationPrinciple/README.md

 public class Programmer : IEmployeeTasks
 {
-    // The Programmer client has been forced to implement `CreateSubTask()` method although Programmer cannot create task. public void CreateSubTask()
+    // The Programmer client has been forced to implement `CreateTask()` method although Programmer cannot create task. public void CreateTask()
     {
         throw new NotImplementedException();
     }